 The 12-Steps merge Biblical teaching with the practical wisdom found in 12-step rooms for addiction recovery.
 We have two private facebook groups to help people on the road to lasting freedom:

 Full of Faith Step Study -- This is an in-depth step study using The Twelve Steps for Christians by Friends in Recovery.
+(Will be starting again at Step One in September 2019)

 12 Steps with Hilary -- This is ten-week intensive step study primarily focused on food addiction.